Decays of Higgs Bosons in the Standard Model and Beyond: Decays of a Generic Neutral Higgs Boson

-In the upper panels of Fig.~\ref{fig:h2aa1}, we show the decay width into two photons normalized to the $g_{H\bar t t}$ coupling squared taking $g_{_{HWW}}/g^S_{H\bar t t}=g^S_{H\bar b b\,,H\tau\tau}/g^S_{H\bar t t}=1$ and $g^P_{H\bar f f}=\Delta S^\gamma=\Delta P^\gamma=0$.
+In the upper panels of Fig.~\ref{fig:h2aa1}, we show the decay width of a neutral Higgs boson into two photons normalized to the $g_{H\bar t t}$ coupling squared taking $g_{_{HWW}}/g^S_{H\bar t t}=g^S_{H\bar b b\,,H\tau\tau}/g^S_{H\bar t t}=1$ and $g^P_{H\bar f f}=\Delta S^\gamma=\Delta P^\gamma=0$.
 This reduces to the SM decay width of a Higgs particle with mass $M_H$ when $g_{H\bar t t}=1$.
 For $M_H\leq 170$ GeV, we apply the electroweak corrections $\delta_{\rm elw}^{\gamma:S}$ directly read off from Fig.~\ref{fig:dhaaelw} and we simply neglect them above $M_H=170$ GeV, expecting the electroweak corrections to be evaluated with high precision for heavy Higgs bosons if necessary.
-Below the $W$-boson-pair threshold, the $W$-loop contributions become dominant, leading to the sharp rise as $M_H$ approaches $2M_W$.
+Below the $W$-boson-pair threshold, the $W$-loop contributions are dominant, leading to the sharp rise as $M_H$ approaches $2M_W$.
 Passing $M_H=2M_W$ from below, the real part of the $W$-loop contributions decreases but its imaginary part starts to be developed.
 As a result, the Higgs decay width continues to increase with increasing $M_H$ until the Higgs mass meets the top-quark-pair threshold, $M_H=2 M_t$.
-Passing the top-quark-pair threshold, the newly-developed imaginary part of the $t$-quark loop contributions starts to cancel that of the $W$-loop contributions.
-We note that, beyond $M_H=2M_t$, the cancellation between the $W$-loop and $t$-quark loop contributions broadly occurs and it leads to a dip around $M_H=600$ GeV.
+Passing the top-quark-pair threshold, the real and newly-developed imaginary parts of the $t$-quark loop contributions cancel those of the $W$-loop contributions \cite{Melnikov:1993tj,Djouadi:1993ji}.
+We observe that, beyond $M_H=2M_t$, the cancellation between the real and imaginary parts of the $W$-loop and $t$-loop contributions broadly occurs and it leads to a dip around $M_H=600$ GeV.
 Specifically we find

 with negligible contributions from the $b$-quark and $\tau$-lepton loops.
 In the middle panels of Fig.~\ref{fig:h2aa1}, we show the variation depending on $g^S_{H\bar b b}/g^S_{H\bar t t}=g^S_{H\tau\tau}/g^S_{H\bar t t}$ still taking $g_{_{HWW}}/g^S_{H\bar t t}=1$.
 The (black) solid lines represent the same case as in the upper panels taking full account of the QCD and electroweak corrections.
 And, in the lower panels, we show the results taking $g_{_{HWW}}=0$.
 The last case may apply to the heavy neutral Higgs bosons appearing in the 2HDMs and/or MSSM when their couplings to the massive vector bosons are naturally suppressed and almost vanishing~\cite{Gunion:2002zf,Haber:2002ey}.